Norwegian – Culture/Adventure

 The academic year and holidays.

 Students will have 33 weeks of school total, beginning in mid-August till mid-May.
 Throughout the year there will be vacation time as well, one during the fall and winter along with a Christmas and Easter break.
 During this time the school will be closed.
-There will also be some weekends with half day Fridays and no school on Saturdays.
+There will also be some weekends off.
 During these weekends the students have the opportunity to go home, but the school remains open for students who choose to stay (food is still provided).
-Around the school there is much that the students can take advantage of, for example, a soccer field, a sand volleyball court, a skateboard mini-ramp, a lake and in the winter there is a snowboard park and a lot of cross country ski slopes.

 Non academic Norwegian courses.

 During the school year we have three theme weeks.
-The first is a trip to the mountains where all students and teachers get to know each other better.
-They hike to the top of Glittertind, Norway’s second highest mountain, and also to a glacier.
-The second theme-week the whole school works with theater and traditional Norwegian fairy tales.
+The first is a trip to the mountains where you will get to know all the students and teachers better.
+We hike to the top of Glittertind, Norway’s second highest mountain, and also to a glacier.
+The second theme week the whole school works with theater and traditional Norwegian fairytales.
 Students will utilize their music, art, and acting skills to put on a production for kids in the the community.
-If you’re not the performing arts type, then you can take part behind the scenes working with filming, lights, photography og scenography.
+If you’re not the performing arts type, then you can take part behind the scenes working with filming, lights, photography or scenography.
 The final theme-week is Elverum folkhighschoolympics.
-The students are divided into countries and compete in events like ice bathing, poker, skiing and much more.
+The students are divided into countries and compete in our very own olympics, with events like ice bathing, poker, skiing and much more.

 - Lofotfiske (deep water fishing in Northern Norway)